 Rosey.
-Marvelous is the middle name.
-18. London.
-God is amazing.
-I have a thing for geography (urban/economic).
-I enjoy: laughing, reading, writing, indie music - Relient K, Tenth Avenue North and Young the Giant fan, my photography, travel, tropical fruits, hot chocolate, mocha, tea.
-I blog on: fashion, interior design, manga, food, travel, the summer time, different cultures, wildlife, nature, beautiful natural sceneries, landscapes, geographies.
+I have a thing for geography (environment/economic/urban).
+I enjoy: laughing, reading, writing, indie music - Relient K, Tenth Avenue North and Young the Giant fan, my photography, travel, tropical fruits, mocha, tea.
+I blog on: fashion, interior design, manga, food, travel, romance, /love, the summer time, different cultures, wildlife, nature, beautiful natural sceneries, landscapes, geographies.
 I come on tumblr now and then to express these.
 I love difference and we should appreciate others, learn more, gain more knowledge and stay away from narrow paths of life.
 I am a global citizen.
 “The paradox of education is precisely this - that as one begins to become conscious one begins to examine the society in which he is being educated. ” ― James Baldwin

 When I grow up, I really would like to donate to a lot of various charities like my mum does.
 She’s such an inspiration, I could never be as generous as my mum but I REALLY want to be.
 Being able to give is a blessing.
 There’s this charity my mum donates to and they work in India.
 They set up a base there to help out the local people who are suffering from water shortages, malnutrition, diseases, lack of education and so forth.
 You have the option to donate to different families there.
 My mum donates to this family and what I love about the charity is - every month we get a report on their progress (that of the charity AND the family), what the kids have been up to and sometimes, the children send us letters.
 It’s heart-warming when they keep thanking you.
 It makes you want to do even more.
 I love this charity because it puts in that extra effort to let the donators know about what their investment is actually doing.
 Many charities don’t do that, instead they put up pie charts of general spendings on their websites and some facts to let people know what they’ve achieved.
 That’s useless to me.
 It’s so much better when I as a donator, am able to gain a personal insight into what my money is doing.
 I think that’s a selling point too.
 I think WWF does that with their dolphin projects – they send pictures and reports on what the overall sums of donations are achieving for the animals.
 That’s good.
 My mum donates to several charities including this one and I’m really, really pleased.